DavisChang/full-client-e2e-testing/README.md

 ### macOS Testing Related

-**Q: Test error "Request failed with status code 404"**
+**Q: Test error "Request failed with status code 404" or "Operation not permitted"**
 A: This is usually an Accessibility permission issue.
-Ensure Terminal/iTerm has been granted Accessibility permission in System Settings.
+Solution:
+1. Open **System Settings** → **Privacy & Security** → **Accessibility**
+2. Add your terminal app (Terminal.app, iTerm, Cursor, VS Code, etc.)
+3. Enable the toggle (make it blue)
+4. **Important:** Restart your terminal completely
+5. Verify with: `osascript -e 'tell application "System Events" to get name of first process'`

 **Q: Cannot find UI elements**
 A: Calculator buttons use `title` or `label` attributes for location, not `name`.
 For example: